calvin-mcd/lumpen/README.md

 # lumpen

-lumpen is an entry-level 40% keyboard designed around the rp2040-zero micro controller.
+lumpen is an entry-level 40% keyboard designed around the [rp2040-zero](https://www.waveshare.com/rp2040-zero.htm) micro controller from waveshare.
 This is a plateless build with a pcb with flex cuts for some bounce and a simple backplate.
 The keyboard sports a uniform stagger layout with big bar or split bar options for the bottom row.
 It also supports one rortary encoder and has a rgb breakout.